 Recycling the magazines and comics you love to at-risk readers is a meaningful way for consumers, businesses, and publishers to end illiteracy and poverty.
 With titles for every reading age, interest, and language, magazines and comics are the most powerful literacy engines on the planet.

-Bundles of recycled publications are prepared by local volunteer teams for delivery to at-risk readers via our literacy newsstands like this in food pantries, homeless and domestic violence shelters, youth mentoring and job training programs, foster care, and other programs.
+Bundles of recycled publications are prepared by local volunteer teams for delivery to at-risk readers via our literacy newsstands like this in food pantries, homeless and domestic abuse shelters, youth mentoring, job training, school, judicial, foster care, and other programs.

 Gently read magazines and comics should be in clean “good” condition with no cut, torn, or scribbled covers or pages, or moisture damage.
 You can mark out your mailing information with a black permanent marker or we will to protect your privacy.
 Then we cover the spot with a clean opaque white label for delivery to a new reader.

 Tightly packed USPS flat rate medium boxes are the most cost-effective way to send your magazines.
 The boxes are available at no cost from your local post office or online from the Postal Service website and can be shipped for under $15 postage.
 A box of reading materials will serve 25 or more readers.

 Tell us what you would like to recycle for literacy?

 Registered literacy programs can get magazines here.